Press the Advanced button on the Security screen to open the popup with advanced security settings.

 In case of Static User Group Permissions you can set "Add 'Login as guest' with readonly access" checkox right on the Advanced Security dialog.
 In case of Dynamic User Group Permissions you need to set Guest group permissions logging in as an admin to the Admin Area in your application.

-With this option selected, the Login as Guest link appears on the Login screen:
+With this option selected, the Login as Guest link appears on the Login screen.
+Guest users can also proceed directly to any page they have access to, bypassing the login page.

 Security screen articles: